--how babies are

-conceived that there

-are ways to prevent a

-baby being made2

--how they need to be
+-how babies are conceived that there are ways to prevent a baby being made 2 -how they need to be cared for -- -- -- -- ---

-cared for

-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 All Each Unit of work will begin with a 'No Outsiders' Scheme of work lesson which address themes linked to the 2010 Equality Act .
-These lessons also contribute towards builds a respectful and inclusive whole school ethos where 'Everyone is different, and everyone is welcome.
-Additionally, these support us achieving our children to become responsible citizens.
-EYFS Relationships What is the same and different about us?
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 All towards builds a respectful and inclusive whole school ethos w ork lesson which address themes here 'Everyone is different, and children to become responsible everyone is welcome.
+Additiona EYFS Relationships What is the same and different about us?
 Relationships Who is special to us?
 Health and Wellbeing What helps us stay healthy?
 Living in the Wider World How can we look after each other and the world?
 Health and Wellbeing Who helps to keep us safe?
 Health and Wellbeing What helps us to stay safe?
 Year 1 Relationships What is the same and different about us?
 Relationships Who is special to us?
 Health and Wellbeing What helps us stay healthy?
 Living in the Wider World What can we do with money?
 Health and Wellbeing Protected Behaviours Who helps to keep us safe?
 Living in the Wider World How can we look after each other and the world?
 Year 2 Relationships What makes a good friend?
 Relationships What is bullying?
 Living in the Wider World What jobs do people do?
 Health and Wellbeing Protected Behaviours What helps us to stay safe?
 Health and Wellbeing What helps us grow and stay healthy?
 Health and Wellbeing How do we recognise our feelings?
 Year 3 Relationships How can we be a good friend?
 Health and Wellbeing Protected Behaviours What keeps us safe?
 Relationships What are families like?
 Living in the Wider World What makes a community?
 Health and Wellbeing Why should we eat well and look after our teeth?
 Health and Wellbeing Why should we keep active and sleep well?
 Year 4 Health and Wellbeing What strengths, skills and interests do we have?
 Relationships How do we treat each other with respect?
 Health and Wellbeing How can we manage our feelings?
 Health and Wellbeing How will we grow and change?
 Living in the Wider World How can our choices make a difference to others and the environment?
 Health and Wellbeing Protected Behaviours How can we manage risk in different places?
 Year 5 Health and Wellbeing What makes up a person's identity?
 Living in the Wider World What decisions can people make with money?
 Health and Wellbeing Protected Behaviours How can we help in an accident or emergency?
 Relationships How can friends communicate safely?
 Health and Wellbeing How can drugs common to everyday life affect health?
 Living in the Wider World What jobs would we like?
-Year 6 Wellbeing Behaviours Healthy as we grow?
-Living in the Wider World How can the media influence people?
-Relationships What will change as we become more independent?
-How do friendships change as we grow?
+Year 6 Health and Protected I How can we keep h 3 Wider World ia influence people?
+What will change as we beco mships me more independent?
+How do nge as we grow?